omers4/cassowary/README.md

 ## Usage

-The `omers-final-project` package also provide a command-line interface:
+The `cassowary` package also provide a command-line interface:

 The CLI provides the following commands: